 Trapdoor permutation

-A trapdoor permutation (TDP) is a permutation which is easy to compute but hard to invert (like a OWF), but is in fact easy to invert if given the trapdoor.
-Trapdoor permutations are associated with Impagliazzo’s “Cryptomania” world.
-Their existence implies many different public-key cryptography primitives.
+A trapdoor permutation (TDP) is a permutation that is easy to compute but hard to invert without a trapdoor: a secret that makes inversion efficient.
+Trapdoor permutations are one-way functions with an additional invertibility structure, and they are associated with Impagliazzo’s “Cryptomania” world.
+Their existence implies many public-key cryptographic primitives.

 Syntax